MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-hub.md

 ## See the progress of the enrichment process

 You can find details about the processing of an enrichment, including it status and potential issues while it's refreshing or after a refresh completed.
 Understand which processes are involved to refresh an enrichment and how long it took to run the processes.
+The enrichment status is supported for Experian, Leadspace, HERE Technologies, SFTP Import, and Azure Maps.

 To see the status of en enrichment